PrashamTrivedi/gitconfig-provider/readme.md

 - `listProviders`: Lists all providers along with properties we have added using this CLI,

+- `addProvider`: Adds new provider with empty properties

 - `addConfig`: Adds properties as key value pair to given git provider.

 - `deleteConfig`: Deletes property from given git provider.